Andrea-Boldrini/tiltrotor/README.md

 Download the `models_plugin` folder and locate it in the src folder located in the catkin_ws folder.

 Download the `10020_gazebo-classic_iris_tiltrotor` file and locate into directory `/ROMFS/px4fmu_common/init.d-posix/airframes`.
-Moreover, modify the cmake file in the same directory adding the line
+Moreover, modify the cmake file in the same directory adding the line:
 ```plaintext
 10020_gazebo-classic_iris_tiltrotor
 ```